multiverseHQ/abci_proxy/README.md

 # ABCI Proxy
-- create 3 docker container
+- launch golang code
---> tendermint docker (0.10.0)
+--> tendermint docker (0.10.0) use it as it is.
---> ABCI proxy
+--> ABCI proxy (we need to work on it)
 --> Counter Example Application (https://github.com/tendermint/abci/tree/master/example/counter)
 # 1st Goal
---> make sure the 3 dockers communicate well together.
+--> make sure the 3 instances talk to each other.

 # 2nd Goal
-- run the 3 dockers on 5 nodes (3 first nodes are validators, 2 others just observer)
+- run the 3 dockers on 2 nodes (2 first nodes are validators, 1 others just observer)

-when the block 1000 arrives, then ABCi proxy change the 2 observers to validators
+when the block 1000 arrives, then ABCi proxy change the 1 observers to validators